K Money Mastery Review Summary:

 Are The Upsells Worth It?

-You know my style by now, I like to focus on a few things one at a time.
-Let's do no different with each upsell.
+You know my style by now, I like to focus on one thing at a time.
+Let’s do no different with each upsell.

 Is Full Disclosure Worth It?

 I’m no longer subscribed to Full Disclosure; however, I do have a friend who took me behind the scenes recently, and not much has changed.

 The video lessons are still the same and need updating.

 This isn’t to say that some of the video lessons aren’t valuable, though.
 There are over 90 videos in the Full Disclosure upsell.

 These video lessons aren’t all listed under “video lessons” like the KMM front-end product.

 - Motivational & Mindset

 The most valuable lessons are going to be in the Advanced Lessons and Strategies section.